yokingma/search_with_ai/README.md

 ## About DeepResearch

 Support "Deep Research" like OpenAI/Gemini/Perplexity, through search engine, web scraping and LLM to iterate on any topic or question, and generate a comprehensive report.
-Project reference [deep-research](https://github.com/dzhng/deep-research), thanks to author [dzhng](https://github.com/dzhng).
+Project reference [dzhng/deep-research](https://github.com/dzhng/deep-research).

 https://github.com/user-attachments/assets/da5e038d-5e0a-4a6f-bae2-b1a58eee193e